 1. Use the online conference program to review the schedule and lineup for your session.

 2. Reach out to your panelists via email and introduce yourself.
-Inform your panelists of the time that they will be allotted to speak during the 90-minute session (e.g., if there are five presenters, 10 minutes each; if four presenters, 12 minutes; if three presenters, 15 minutes).
-You can find the email addresses for your panelists by logging in to view the online conference program, navigating to your session, and clicking the name of an individual panelist to open their “Person Summary” page.
+Inform your panelists of the time that they will be allotted to speak during the 90-minute session (e.g., if there are five presenters, 10 minutes each; if four presenters, 13 minutes; if three presenters, 14 minutes).
+When presentations are completed, there should be 20 minutes for comments from all discussants, and a final 15 minutes to end the session with audience discussion or Q&A. You can find the email addresses for your panelists by logging in to view the online conference program, navigating to your session, and clicking the name of an individual panelist to open their “Person Summary” page.
 Please note that email addresses will only be visible on the “Person Summary” page if you are logged in.

 3. Remind your authors to upload their papers to the online conference program.
 You can also request that presenters distribute their papers to the rest of the panel via email.